I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 He followed the regular routine of royals with an education at a private school and then on to naval college.
 This turned out to be a poor choice for a young man who suffered from sea sickness.
 Nevertheless, he remained on active service in the Royal Navy until 1929, even though he hated the seafaring life.

 Then, he did something that no member of his family had ever done before, he got a regular job.
-He worked in the civil service in the Foreign Office and then the Home Office; in the latter post he was assigned to inspect factories.
+He worked in the civil service at the Foreign Office and then the Home Office; in the latter post he was assigned to inspect factories.
 The work in London meant he had access to the bright lights and social whirl of the capital.

 The Party Princes